1970 United States Senate election in New Jersey

 The 1970 United States Senate election in New Jersey was held on November 3, 1970.
 Incumbent Democrat Harrison A. Williams defeated Republican nominee Nelson G. Gross with 54.02% of the vote.

 Primary elections were held on June 2, 1970.
 Williams held off a challenge from the Hudson County party organization in the form of State Senator Frank Guarini, while Gross prevailed over two candidates without organizational support.

+Background

+Harrison Williams was first elected to the United States Senate in 1958; he narrowly defeated Hoboken mayor John Grogan in the Democratic primary and U.S. representative Robert Kean in the general election.
+He was re-elected in a landslide in 1964.

+In 1968, Williams was formally censured by the New Jersey chapter of the NAACP after he addressed their annual convention drunk.
+After the censure, leaders in both parties saw Williams as politically vulnerable, with Republicans hoping to gain his seat and Middlesex County Democratic boss David Wilentz weighing replacing him on the ballot.